Joie de Vivre (horse): 2013: four-year-old season

-After a ten month absence, Joie de Vivre returned in February at Kyoto when he finished seventh behind Tosen Ra in the Grade 2 Kyoto Kinen over 2200 metres.
+After a ten-month absence, Joie de Vivre returned in February at Kyoto when she finished seventh behind Tosen Ra in the Grade 2 Kyoto Kinen over 2200 metres.
 She was dropped to Grade 3 class for the Chunichi Shimbun Hai at Chukyo Racecourse on 9 March but came home sixth, three lengths behind the winner Satono Apollo.
-On 12 May Joie de Vivre was dropped back to 1600 metres for the Grade 1 Victoria Mile at Tokyo Racecourse and started at odds of 12.7/1 in an eighteen runner field.
+On 12 May Joie de Vivre was dropped back to 1600 metres for the Grade 1 Victoria Mile at Tokyo Racecourse and started at odds of 12.7/1 in an eighteen-runner field.
 Ridden by Yuga Kawada she came from the rear of the field with a strong late run to finish fourth behind Verxina, Whale Capture and Meine Isabel, beaten a length by the winner.
-She died later that year at the age of four.
+She was then trained for the Naruo Kinen, but was injured during training on May 29.
+She was found to have an open fracture of the left tibia.
+Her prognosis was poor and she was euthanized at the clinic.
+She died at the age of four.